Site Selection Criteria - We Clearly Need a Better Alternative!

 Temporary Campus Option: Repurpose Terra Marin for the Temporary Campus

-• Currently, Terra Marin School occupies space owned by MVSD.
-That building previously housed a Pre-K through 8th Grade program, but starting in academic year 2024-25, the entire K-8 program uprooted and moved to San Francisco, leaving then K-8 families to scramble and lose thousands in tuition payments.
-There were two rounds of teacher layoffs and many emails to parents about the school’s financial distress.
-It was not, and still is not, a stable school.
+Currently, Terra Marin School occupies space owned by MVSD.
+That building previously housed a Pre-K through 8th Grade program, but starting in academic year 2024-25, the entire K-8 program uprooted and moved to San Francisco.
+Terra Marin has now defaulted on its lease, so the District terminated it, which was the right thing to do.
+Terra Marin has now agreed to vacate the site by November 30, 2024.

 Other Ideas and Options